 Bethe Palmer, Treasurer Finance Consultant; board member of seARTS and Manchester Essex Conservation Trust

 Suzanne R. Gosselin, DC, Clerk Harbor Health Group, PC

 Betsy Brown Community Volunteer, Former Wellspring staff & board member

 Joel Favazza Founding Attorney, Seaside Legal Solutions; Gloucester School Committee

 Conor Miller Founder, Black Earth Compost

-interested in joining our board or advisory council?
+interested in joining our board?